X

 The Hooks National Book Award is presented annually to a non-fiction book that best furthers understanding of the civil rights movement and its legacy.

-The Benjamin L. Hooks Institute for Social Change at the University of Memphis has selected “Soul City: Race, Equality, and the Lost Dream of an American Utopia” by Thomas Healy, Esq., (Metropolitan Books) as the 2021 Hooks National Book Award winner.
+The Benjamin L. Hooks Institute for Social Change at the University of Memphis has selected the following finalists for the 2023 Hooks National Book Award:

 About the Hooks National Book Award